Chronic lymphocytic leukemia: Differential diagnosis

 All the B cell malignancies of the blood and bone marrow can be differentiated from one another by the combination of cellular microscopic morphology, marker molecule expression, and specific tumor-associated gene defects.
 This is best accomplished by evaluation of the patient's blood, bone marrow, and occasionally lymph node cells by a pathologist with specific training in blood disorders.
 A flow cytometer is necessary for cell marker analysis, and the detection of genetic problems in the cells may require visualizing the DNA changes with fluorescent probes by FISH.

 Treatment

-CLL treatment focuses on controlling the disease and its symptoms rather than on an outright cure.
-In those without or only minimal symptoms watchful waiting is generally appropriate.
+CLL treatment focuses on controlling and limiting the progress of the disease and its symptoms, as it remains incurable as of 2017.
+In patients with few to no symptoms, watchful waiting with close observation is generally appropriate.

-CLL is treated by chemotherapy, radiation therapy, biological therapy, or bone marrow transplantation.
-Symptoms are sometimes treated surgically (splenectomy – removal of enlarged spleen) or by radiation therapy ("de-bulking" swollen lymph nodes).

-Initial CLL treatments vary depending on the exact diagnosis and the progression of the disease, and even with the preference and experience of the health care practitioner.
-Any of dozens of agents may be used for CLL therapy.
+Treatment is recommended when patients become symptomatic or experience one of the following: